-Aim What Council will do Timeframe Action manager Performance Indicator Measurement 9.2.1 Ensure the provision of a safe and accessible workplace for all Council staff, Councillors and visitors.
-9.2.1.1 Review access features and barriers and conduct an audit to identify and assist in the removal barriers and improving access.
-2017 and ongoing Manager Facilities and Risk Increase in the accessibility of Council Workspaces % of staff happy with accessibility Council data 9.2.1.2 Ensure Fire Wardens are trained in assisting people with a disability during emergency evacuation procedures.
+Aim What Council will do Timeframe Action manager Performance Indicator Measurement Progress to June 2020 9.2.1 Ensure the provision of a safe and accessible workplace for all Council staff, Councillors and visitors.
+9.2.1.1 Review access features and barriers and conduct an audit to identify and assist in the removal of barriers and improving access.
+2017 and ongoing Manager Facilities and Risk Increase in the accessibility of Council Workspaces % of staff happy with accessibility Council data Council conducted an access audit as part of its most recent Access Map update.
+9.2.1.2 Ensure Fire Wardens are trained in assisting people with a disability during emergency evacuation procedures.
 Ensure that a range of disabilities are included.
-Ongoing WHS Officer Increase in the number of training sessions/staff trained in assisting people with disability in emergency situations Training has occurred 9.2.1.3 Offer training for people with disabilities to assist them in the workplace.
-2017 - 2018 HR Increase in the inclusivity of the Bland Shire recruitment process Training is made available 9.2.2 The recruitment process is accessible.
-9.2.2.1 Review and update the recruitment and selection process (including application, assessment and orientation processes) to ensure it is 2017 - 2019 HR Updates undertaken with initiatives to improve inclusion considered and Council data accessible for people with disability. adopted as required.
-9.2.2.2 Design position description recruitments process optimise the opportun all applicants to demo merits against job req es to ities given to onstrate their % of PD's updated to consider and include disability and diversity.
-Council data
+Ongoing WHS Officer Increase in the number of training sessions/staff trained in assisting people with disability in emergency situations.
+Training has occurred Fire Warden training was held in July 2020.
+9.2.1.3 Offer training for people with disabilities to assist them in the workplace.
+2012 - 2021 HR Increase in the inclusivity of the Bland Shire recruitment process.
+Training is made available Training will be made available as required.
+9.2.2 The recruitment process is accessible.
+9.2.2.1 Review and update the recruitment and selection process (including application, assessment and orientation processes) to ensure it is accessible for people with disability.
+2020 - 2021 HR Updates undertaken with initiatives to improve inclusion considered and adopted as required.
+Council data Provisions are made for people with disabilities when undergoing the recruitment process.